-Concurrent with the mine development and production, the Company also extended the Selinsing property by acquiring exclusive irrevocable exploration licenses over 896 acres of FELDA Land through a subsidiary Able Return Sdn Bhd ("Able").
-The FELDA land is located east and south adjacent to Selinsing and Buffalo Reef, gazetted as a group settlement area covering 3920 acres of land.
-It is owned by the Federal Land Development Authority of Malaysia.
+Concurrent with the mine development and production, the Company has also extended the Selinsing property by acquiring exclusive irrevocable exploration licenses over 896 acres of FELDA Land through a subsidiary Able Return Sdn Bhd ("Able").
+The FELDA land is located east and south adjacent to Selinsing and Buffalo Reef, gazetted as a group settlement area covering 3,920 acres of land.
 The tenements of the FELDA land are owned by local individuals called "Settlers".
 On April 2, 2013, Monument obtained consent from FELDA allowing exploration to commence at the acquired FELDA land.